Gladstone Central

 AreaSearch analysis of residential development drivers sees Gladstone Central recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Gladstone Central had an average of 2 approvals per year for development activity between 2016 and 2020, totaling 13 approvals over the five years.
-This low level of development is typical of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-The small number of approvals means individual projects can significantly impact annual growth and relativity statistics.
+Gladstone Central had an average of two development approvals per year between 2016 and 2020, totaling 13 approvals over five years.
+This low level of activity is typical of rural areas with modest housing needs and limited construction activity due to local demand and infrastructure capacity.
+The small number of approvals can significantly impact annual growth and relativity statistics on an individual project basis.

-Gladstone Central has substantially lower development levels than the rest of Queensland and under national averages.
-New building activity consists of 50% detached dwellings and 50% townhouses or apartments, reflecting a trend towards compact living that offers affordable entry pathways for downsizers, investors, and first-time purchasers.
-This differs from current patterns where detached housing makes up only 32%, indicating ongoing robust demand for family homes despite increasing density pressures.
+Gladstone Central has lower development levels than the rest of Queensland and below national averages.
+New building activity in the area consists of 50% detached dwellings and 50% townhouses or apartments, reflecting a trend towards compact living that offers affordable entry pathways for downsizers, investors, and first-time purchasers.
+This is despite current patterns suggesting a lower proportion of detached housing (32% at Census), indicating ongoing demand for family homes despite increasing density pressures.
 The estimated population per dwelling approval in Gladstone Central is 413 people, reflecting its quiet, low activity development environment.
-According to the latest AreaSearch quarterly estimate, Gladstone Central is expected to grow by 198 residents by 2041.
+According to the latest AreaSearch quarterly estimate, the area is expected to grow by 195 residents by 2041.

 Frequently Asked Questions - Development